TZer0/tzer0.github.io/discord.md

 * Do not give bots @member.
 Instead create a separate role ("@bots") and channel that @member, and bots can see.
 * When creating a new non-functional role (pingable things), make sure to clear perms.
 * Create a text channel for linking/chatting next to voice chats.
+* Remember to turn off @everyone before starting to add roles.
+If you didn't, make sure to go through all the roles and remove that permission (especially in community servers).

 Horrible things about Discord